Second Closing

 Now and Looking to the Future

 2010-2025 Pastor Jack Smith accepted the position as full time pastor at Antioch Baptist Church in October 2010.
 The response to Pastor Smith's leadership and outreach programs was membership growth.
 Two important decisions were made by church members in 2011.
 The first was to leave the American Baptist Churches of the Central Region Association and become an Independent Baptist Church.
 The second decision was that members felt it was in the best interest of the church to incorporate.
 Incorporating the church required a name change from Antioch Baptist Church to Antioch Community Baptist Church because Antioch Baptist Church had already been registered with the state of Kansas and could not legally be used.
-In May, 2025, Pastor Jack Smith, feeling God's call, resigned as pastor of Antioch Community Baptist Church to accept the pastorate at Generations Church in Spring Hill, Kansas.
+In May, 2025, Pastor Jack Smith, feeling God's call to serve at another church, resigned as pastor of Antioch Community Baptist Church.
 Antioch members are looking forward to the man God will call to Antioch Community Baptist Church to lead our church into the future.
 We know that God has great plans for our future.